ilianafrantzia/DSC-511-Group-Project/README.md

 Two methods were tested for similarity:

-1. Cosine Similarity: Focuses on vector direction, suitable for sparse/high-dimensional data.
+i.
+Cosine Similarity: Focuses on vector direction, suitable for sparse/high-dimensional data.

-2. Euclidean Distance: Measures raw distance in the vector space, used for comparison.
+ii.
+Euclidean Distance: Measures raw distance in the vector space, used for comparison.

 **Movie-to-Movie Recommendation**